 Fodor’s stands alongside both Lonely Planet and DK as one of the top China travel guide books around.
 They have a couple excellent country guides and now they also have a good Fodor’s Beijing guide.

-Like all of the other travel guides, Fodor’s Beijing guide brings you through the most important places to visit in the city and their historical context.
+Like all of the other travel guides, Fodor’s Beijing guide (available both in print version and electronic download) brings you through the most important places to visit in the city and their historical context.
 They also have some great photography as part of their guide which helps in the planning phase.

 Fodor’s Beijing guide has tons of maps which show everything from specific districts to places where you’d want to try and eat.
 Here’s what you’ll get with this guide: